Changes for visitors to France

 It is difficult anticipate how much longer, as this varies depending on the means of travel and how busy the port/airport/rail station is, and how prepared and equipped it is.
 However, as a rule of thumb, people must allow more time than before and be prepared for delays.

-As a minimum passengers can expect a passport scan and photo to be taken and a fingerprint scan (children under 12 do not have to provide fingerprints).
-Having to answer some short questions about travel is also systematic (see here).
+Passengers can expect a passport scan and photo to be taken and a fingerprint scan (children under 12 do not have to provide fingerprints).
+Having to answer some short questions about travel is also possible, though not systematic.

-In theory such questions are already standard under Schengen area rules but this was not commonly applied in France previously.
-Where pre-registration kiosks exist (eg. larger airports, Eurotunnel and Eurostar), inputting answers to questions is required.
+In theory such questions were already standard under Schengen area rules but this was not commonly applied in France previously.
+Where pre-registration kiosks exist (eg. larger airports, Eurotunnel and Eurostar), inputting answers to questions is built into these, but this feature can be turned off by border guards to speed the process off.

-Questions are also included in the standard model of the EU’s Travel to Europe app that was developed to help with pre-registration (note that this is not yet available for use in France see here).
+Questions are also included in the standard model of the EU’s Travel to Europe app that was developed to help with pre-registration (note that this is not yet available for use in France.

-People affected by EES have to pass in front of a border official (police aux frontières or Douanes) for final checks and a possible fingerprint scan, at least the first time that their data is entered into the system.
+People affected by EES may have to pass in front of a border official (police aux frontières or Douanes) for final checks and a possible fingerprint scan.

-For subsequent trips, at sites where preregistration is possible and there are Parafe passport e-gates, nationals of many countries (US, UK, Australia, Canada, New Zealand) can use a combination of these facilities to bypass going in front of a border guard’s desk.
+At sites where there are Parafe passport e-gates, nationals of many countries (US, UK, Australia, Canada, New Zealand) may be permitted to use these to bypass going in front of a border guard’s desk.